icicleio/stream/README.md

 - `Icicle\Stream\ReadableStreamInterface`: Interface to be used by streams that are only readable.
 - `Icicle\Stream\WritableStreamInterface`: Interface to be used by streams that are only writable.
 - `Icicle\Stream\DuplexStreamInterface`: Interface to be used by streams that are readable and writable.
 Extends both `Icicle\Stream\ReadableStreamInterface` and `Icicle\Stream\WritableStreamInterface`.
+- `Icicle\Stream\SeekableStreamInterface`: Interface to be used by seekable streams (readable and/or writable).

 ## Documentation